-You don’t really have an appreciation of how much time goes into that last 10% of any project until you are faced with completing it yourself.
+You don't have an appreciation of how much time goes into that last 10% of any project until you must complete it yourself.
 At first the scope of what I wanted to accomplish did not seem to daunting.
 I eventually spent many more hours on this then I thought I would.
-Some was for things that ultimately did not fit into the final product.
+Some were for things that ultimately did not fit into the final product.

 BTW this is a continuation of my work with the Udacity Nano degree.

-The intended end user of this project is a student, any skill level, someone that is in the position of learning through lecture.
-This helps define some of the requirements this application of VR must uphold.
-I am by no expert and only a student my self.
-Some thing that I have observed are the following requirements.
-Attention needs to be maintained and VR would allow for engagement that helps maintain that attention.
+The intended end-user of this project is a student, any skill level, someone that is in the position of learning through lecture.
+Knowing the end-user helps define some of the requirements the VR application must support.
+Attention needs to be maintained, and VR would allow for engagement that helps keep that attention.
 Retention comes from reinforcement of lessons and the ability to take notes that rekindle memories of those lessons.

 These takeaways are what influenced the design of this project.
 VR allows us to take lessons beyond observance experiences, utilize virtual space to create memories, and take advantage of its virtual representation of physical space.

-This means the student needs to be able to take notes, instead of making it a tradition paper notebook lets take advantage of digital assets.
-They also need a way to reinforce the lesson, lets allow them get their virtual hands dirty and interact with the lessons playing with the virtual props themselves.
+First, I wanted to allow the student to take notes.
+Instead of making it a tradition paper notebook, let's take advantage of virtual space and digital assets.
+Next, there needed to be a way to reinforce the lesson, allow the user to get their virtual hands dirty, and interact with the experiences playing with the virtual props themselves.

-With the user requirements set its time to layout some design ideas.
-In the spirit of the work and to be a little self serving I picked the theme of game design.
-As this is just an example I wanted to keep the lesson information light, 5 - 7 minuets max to through the whole thing.
+With the user requirements set, its time to lay out some design ideas.
+In the spirit of the work and to be a little self-serving I picked the theme of game design.
+As this is just an example, I wanted to keep the lesson information light, 5 - 7 minutes max to through the whole thing.

-The field notebook that was eventually dropped.
-It was to complicated for the cardboard platform in this application.
-Originally the user had an interface to the notebook that would show them the lessons they went to and what was saved.
-The save functionality was kept but moved directly to the station interfaces with the saved objects placed in the mind palace.
+The field notebook was too complicated for the cardboard platform in this application.
+Originally the user had an interface to the notebook that would show them the lessons they had interacted with and what the user saved.
+The save functionality was kept but moved directly to the station interfaces with saved user-created objects placed in the mind palace.

-Originally each station was a little diorama on a pedestal that the user could interact with.
+Originally each station was envisioned as a diorama on a pedestal with which the user could interact.
 From this to the final product you can see the idea changed drastically.
-I was trying to hard to think of an interface or box to put the lesson into, in this case on top of a pedestal.
+In this case, the affordances design was restricted and overcomplicated.

 Sometimes you must ask yourself if the idea is just an exercise in your abilities.
-What I mean by that is in the original version of the meshes station I was going to show a full pyramid of vertices’s the student could choose from.
-This turned out to be impractical, complicated, and just an idea I hung on to to prove that I could actually figure it out.
-This was changed to the more effective rotated cube in the final video.
+What I mean by that is in the original version of the meshes station, I was going to show a full pyramid of vertices the student could choose.
+The design turned out to be complicated, and just an idea I hung on to prove that I could figure it out.
+The final video shows a more effective design choice using a rotating cube.

 The least changed was the sound station.

-The user had preconceived notions based on past experiences of physical interactions with objects in a space that looked similar to the stations I created.
-This meant the way I would have approached interacting with the physical space are not translated to those expectations other users may have.
-This required me to redesign the lesson in a way that was more intuitive to the user.
-Sticking with familiar and already learned elements of control like sliders and buttons, I was able to guide the user through the lesson.
-The added benefit of animating these controls to a voice track describing what they did helped as well.
+The user had preconceived notions based on past experiences of physical interactions with objects in the real world.
+When the user would interact with the lesson stations, those ingrained interactions did not translate to my designs.
+This meant the model for interacting with the lessons would need to adaption to those expectations users may have.
+Otherwise, redesign each lesson in a way that was more intuitive to the user.
+Sticking with familiar and already learned elements of control like sliders and buttons, I was able to guide the user through a lesson.
+I also found providing a short animation involving the station controls with a voice track helped as well.

-This is VR, we can interact with objects directly bringing you closer to the lesson material.
-I was trying to force them to pay attention to an interface on the pedestal when they really just want to manipulate the light.
-They are supposed to get good at the lesson material not interfaces.
+In VR, we can interact with objects directly, bringing you closer to the lesson material.
+I was trying to force them to pay attention to an interface on the pedestal when they want to manipulate the light.
+They are supposed to get good at the lesson material, not interfaces.

-Self administered testing is not easy to get right but I think I’m getting a better feel for it.
-This project meant focusing on input decisions and taxing the users cognitive abilities.
+Self-administered testing is not easy to get right, but I think I'm getting a better feel for it.
+This project meant focusing on input decisions and taxing users’ cognitive abilities.
 Each type of input system has its own set of designing considerations.
 This project utilized just a single touch input with gaze pointer on the screen.
-Input required simple yet effective interactions that did not require to much head movement making them comfortable to look around and get feedback to within the users FOV.
+Input required simple yet effective interactions that did not require too much head movement, making them comfortable to look around and get feedback to within the users FOV.

 Familiar spaces and the way you approach them is not the same as the other person.
-No two people will run through non linear work flows the same.
-To teach the user a new work flow break the non linear system into small linear scenarios using learned interactions and build up to the more complicated ones.
+No two people will run through nonlinear workflows the same.
+Teaching the user a new workflow requires breaking the nonlinear system into small linear scenarios using learned interactions and build up to the more complicated ones.
 Guide them through and to the end goal.

 Education in VR has promise.
-It also needs to be approached in stages to what platform you are developing for.
-If application design is considered properly platform and content will not be limiting factors to blame for a poor experience.
+It also needs to be thoroughly user-tested at each stage of development.
+If application design is appropriately considered, platform and content will not be limiting factors to blame for a miserable experience.
 Showcasing the color and mesh lessons still came across the way I wanted to in their material.
 It was the interface design that needed to be considered for the platform.
-The proof was that this platform can make an engaging and memorable experience to learn the material in.
+The proof was that this platform could make an engaging and memorable experience to learn the material.